v-kuu/libft-testing-notes/README.md

   check with other types! for example int arrays

 ft_bzero
-  memset with 0
+  It's just memset with 0

 ft_memcpy
-  if either ptr is NULL it should segfault. memcpy also checks for size 0 before accessing any memory See what happens if there's a null terminator in the middle
+  if either pointer is NULL it should segfault. memcpy also checks for size 0 before accessing any memory See what happens if there's a null terminator in the middle

 ft_memmove